Chuck Schumer: 2020 comments about Brett Kavanaugh and Neil Gorsuch

+In February 2025, interim U.S. Attorney for Washington D.C.
+Ed Martin announced the Department of Justice was launching an investigation into the matter.

 Net neutrality

 In November 2017, Schumer said, "Just as our free highway system helped build jobs in America in the 20th century, net neutrality will help build jobs in the 21st century.
 To take a step back hurts our economy, our job growth and middle-class and working people.
 It is a disaster."
 In December, after the FCC voted to repeal net neutrality rules, Schumer said the internet could start resembling "a toll road, with the highest bidders cruising along private 'fast lanes' while the rest of us inch along a single, traffic-choked public lane; and we could be forced to purchase internet packages much like cable packages, paying more for popular sites", and that the resolution he was introducing would undo the effects of the vote.

-In January 2018, Schumer announced that all 49 members of the Democratic caucus supported a resolution overturning the FCC vote on net neutrality and said congressional Republicans "have the opportunity to right the administration's wrong and show the American people whose side they're on: big ISPs' and major corporations' or consumers', entrepreneurs', and small business owners'."
+In January 2018, Schumer announced all 49 members of the Democratic caucus supported a resolution overturning the FCC vote on net neutrality and said congressional Republicans "have the opportunity to right the administration's wrong and show the American people whose side they're on: big ISPs' and major corporations' or consumers', entrepreneurs', and small business owners'."
 In May, the Senate adopted a measure to revive Obama-era internet regulations enforcing equal treatment for all web traffic.
 Schumer called the vote "our best chance to make sure the internet stays accessible and affordable to all Americans".
 In June, in response to the Republican-controlled House not taking up the Senate resolution restoring net neutrality rules, Schumer said, "House Republican leaders gave a green light to the big ISPs to charge middle-class Americans, small business owners, schools, rural Americans, and communities of color more to use the internet."